IEasyMov/website_portfolio/public/content/Quantictctoe.md

          style="max-width: 500px; width: 100%; height: auto; border-radius: 8px; object-fit: cover; align-self: center; margin-top: 10rem;">
 </div>

+<div style="border-top: 1px solid #5f656d;height: 1px;margin: 40px 0;margin-bottom:-1rem;margin-top:3rem;"></div>
 <div id="game" style="margin: 4rem auto; max-width: 1200px; padding: 0 1rem;">
     <div style="color: #fff; text-align: justify; line-height: 1.6;">
         <h2 style="font-size: 2rem; color: #007bff; margin-bottom: 1.5rem;">👾 Gameplay</h2>
         <p style="margin-bottom: 1.2rem;">
-            The gameplay is really easy to understand while playing, basicly it's a Tic-tac-toe but times 3 with a little twist.
+            The gameplay is easy to understand once you start playing.
+Basically, it’s tic-tac-toe times three, with a twist.
         </p>
         <p style="margin-bottom: -1rem;">
-            2 players will play turn by turn  and will place a symbol on a little case (that we call the Tic-tac-toe cases).
+            Two players take turns placing their symbol on a small square (which we call the tic-tac-toe cases).
         </p>
         <p style="margin-bottom: 1.2rem;">
-            The little trick is that, in this game there are 9 cases of the regular tic-tac-toe game we know, so when a player plays on the middle left tic-tac-toe case, and put his symbol in the middle, he will "send" the next player in the middle tic-tac-toe case.
+            Here’s the trick: the game has 9 tic-tac-toe grids.
+So if Player 1 plays in the middle-left grid and places their symbol in the center square, Player 2 is then sent to play in the center grid.
         </p>
         <p style="margin-bottom: -1rem;">
-            Basicly, the micro objective is to complete a line of 3 symbol on a tic-tac-toe case.
-Once that done, the player getting the symbol obtain his symbol "completing a case" on the Quantic-tac-toe grid.
+            The micro-objective is to complete a line of 3 symbols in a small grid.
+Once that’s done, the player earns a symbol on the larger Quantictactoe grid.
         </p>
         <p style="margin-bottom: -1rem;">
-            Twist being that, while you can send the enemy player kinda in the tic-tac-toe grid you want by playing in a strategic case, you have to be careful, because if you send him in a grid that is already completed (Either by you or him), he will be able to play wherever he wants on the Quantic-tac-toe grid.
+            The twist is that you can send your opponent to a specific grid by choosing where you play, but if you send them to a grid that’s already completed (by either player), they’re free to play anywhere on the board.
         </p>
         <p>
-            It's a good balance of strategy and kinda previsualization of what moves the enemy could do, how you can prevent sending him in certain grid that you want to win, or on the opposite sending him on strategic grid that you don't need at all.
+            It’s a smart balance of strategy and anticipation.
+You have to think ahead, avoid sending your opponent to grids you want to win, or deliberately send them to ones you don’t care about.
         </p>
         <details style="margin: 10px 0; border: 1px solid #3d4450; border-radius: 4px;">
     <summary style="cursor: pointer; padding: 8px; background-color: #2a2f3a; color: #fff; font-family: monospace;">